 When the court grants a Motion for Enforcement, it finds that the other party has failed to abide by an existing order AND it orders action.
 In most cases, if the offending party still fails to comply with the court’s directives, the repercussions are very serious and can result in jail time.

 A Motion for Contempt is often filed to “put teeth” into an existing order.
 In other words, a court’s finding that a party is in contempt (i.e., disobeyment) results in serious consequences – likely more severe than found in the existing order.
 Sometimes, the filing of a Motion for Contempt is the only action that will convey the seriousness of the matter to the offending party.

 We Can Help You Seek Enforcement of a Court Order

-The Law Office of Gregory C. Goline is proud to serve Denton County and all of North Texas.
+The order of enforcement and divorce lawyers at Law Office of Gregory C. Goline is proud to serve Denton County and all of North Texas.
 We accept credit cards and have payment plans available for your convenience.

 If it is time to seek enforcement of an existing court order, let us help you navigate the process.
 Call (940) 400-0475 today to get started with our Denton divorce attorneys.

 Numerous Firm Awards & Recognitions

 Personalized Representation Focused on Achieving Results

 Personalized Care & Attention for All of Our Clients